rzachary/dotfiles/README.md

 I actually run a number of Git/GitHub/GitLab accounts so I generally set these in the global configuraiton file and use SSH keys to connect to the numerous Git repositories that I maintain and contribute to

+### Scripts

+I recently have found a few time saving commands that are a little bigger than my functions, so i moved them out and put them into a scrpits folder.
+I then smylink the scripts file to the bin or add it to the path.
+This way I can eecute these wonderful scripts.

+~/scripts

 ### Sensible macOS defaults